 College Planning Tips for High School Juniors

-The crescendo of voices imploring that “junior year is the most important ten months of your young life” has likely reached deafening levels by the first time you actually set foot in an 11th grade classroom (or Zoom window, as the case may be).
+The crescendo of voices imploring that “junior year is the most important ten months of your young life” has likely reached deafening levels by the first time you actually set foot in an 11th grade classroom (or Zoom window, as the case has too often been of late).
 If past is prologue, junior year is indeed the time when many of your k-10 efforts rapidly bloom like a flower growing in a time-lapse video.
 Your extracurricular planning back in 9th grade now blossoms into an upperclassmen leadership role, your commitment to math culminates in a opportunity to prove yourself on the SAT, and the study habits you have cultivated through your early teenage years will serve you well as AP-level rigor shifts into high gear.
 If, on the other hand, your past is not indicative of where you wish to go forward into the future, junior year can a watershed moment in one’s academic career—a chance to show newfound maturity and begin to put together a strong case for admission at a competitive university.

 No matter your circumstances, we will advise you in the most critical areas impacting your college admissions chances including: